imahamat/3-musketeers/cash/README.md

 ```

 ## Running the tests
-Choose the value of all currencies that you want to get from the API
+Choose the value of all currencies that you want to get from the API.
-Set the value of defaultFrom of currency to convert
+Set the value of defaultFrom of currency that you want to convert.
 ```
 Usage
   $ cash <amount> <from> <to>
   $ cash <options>
 Options
 --set -s  Set default currencies
 Examples
   $ cash 10 usd eur pln
   $ cash --set usd aud
 ```

 ## Buitl With